Serial-Comma/obsidian-notes/H2 Computing/Pseudocode Syntax.md

 `OPENFILE text.csv FOR WRITE` is your Python `open(text.csv, 'w')` `OPENFILE text.csv FOR READ` is your Python `open(text.csv, 'r')` `OPENFILE text.csv FOR APPEND` is your Python `open(text.csv, 'a')`

+if for whatever reason you want to open the file with a random pointer you can do `OPENFILE binaryFile.exe FOR RANDOM`

 `READFILE` is used as:
 `READFILE text.csv, x`, where the next line of text in the file will be transferred into `x` (it is a string btw)